techworkersco/techworkersco.github.io/.github/CONTRIBUTING.md

 ## Site improvements and corrections

 For bug fixes or other enhancements for the site, or to fix a typo or otherwise correct the content in the newsletter, feel free to [submit a pull request](https://github.com/techworkersco/techworkersco.github.io/compare) or [open an issue](https://github.com/techworkersco/techworkersco.github.io/issues/new).
-Please explain what should be changes and why.
+Please explain what should be changed and why.

 ## Documentation